zekusmaximus/VA_MANUSCRIPT/scenes/ch04-sc02-shadows-in-the-grid.md

       Nia moved to a wall of what looked like failed algae tanks.
 "Not failed," she said, reading the subtle signs.
 "Waiting.
 The colonies went dormant when they shut down the main systems, but they're still viable.
 Still... remembering."
       A sudden change in the light made them all look up.
 The reactor's neural networks were responding to their presence, ancient systems stirring from decades of sleep.
 Patterns of bioluminescence grew stronger, more purposeful.
       "They're scanning us," Ravi warned, checking his security protocols.
 "Corporate sensors.
 They must have detected the power fluctuations."
       "No," Amara said, watching the patterns shift.
 "The reactor is scanning us.
 The corporate systems are just... piggybacking on its protocols."
-She studied the data streams.
+She flipped filters to legacy‑biologic, overlaid early‑reactor sync tables, then throttled scan resolution.
+Returns jumped.
 "They don't understand what they're dealing with.
 They think they can control it, use it to map other systems, but..."
       She trailed off as new patterns bloomed across the walls.
 The reactor wasn't just scanning them - it was remembering.
 Original protocols reactivating, showing them glimpses of what the space had once been.
 What it could be again.
       "Amara," Kevin's voice was urgent.
 "Look at these power signatures.
 The corporate teams... they're not just studying the reactor.
 They're trying to replicate its neural architecture.
 To build something that looks alive but follows their commands."
       Before she could respond, a harsh tone cut through the chamber's organic rhythms.
 Corporate drones, their scanning patterns visible through the reactor's awakening bioluminescence.